pachyderm/docs/content/latest/reference/pachctl/pachctl_update_pipeline.md

 ## pachctl update pipeline

-Update an existing Pachyderm pipeline.
+Update an existing MLDM pipeline.

 ### Synopsis

-Update a Pachyderm pipeline with a new pipeline specification.
+Update a MLDM pipeline with a new pipeline specification.
 For details on the format, see https://docs.pachyderm.com/latest/reference/pipeline-spec/.

 ```
 pachctl update pipeline [flags]